yesodweb/yesodweb.com-content/blog/2014/09/persistent-2.1-released.md

     )
 ```

-A Sql user would use `SqlBackend` instead of `MongoContext`.
+A SQL user would use `SqlBackend` instead of `MongoContext`.
 So you can now change the type signature of your functions:

 ``` haskell
 - PersistEntity record => Key record